osmfoundation/osmblog-wp-theme/README.md

 blog.openstreetmap.org wordpress theme
 ======================================

-A wordpress theme used for blog.openstreetmap.org
+A wordpress theme used for http://blog.openstreetmap.org, the main OpenStreetMap blog run by the foundation, and also on https://join.osmfoundation.org (different wordpress instance)

 It's lightly customised version of the "twentywelve" theme: http://wordpress.org/themes/twentytwelve